 Because of many things, South Weber is a great place for families with children to consider.
 First of all, many other families with children live here, making South Weber a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, South Weber has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, South Weber’s overall crime rate is lower than average for the country.

-The per capita income in South Weber in 2010 was $29,114, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
-This equates to an annual income of $116,456 for a family of four.
-However, South Weber contains both very wealthy and poor people as well.
+The per capita income in South Weber in 2010 was $28,803, which is upper middle income relative to Utah and the nation.
+This equates to an annual income of $115,212 for a family of four.

 The people who call South Weber home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of South Weber residents report their race to be White, followed by Asian.
-Important ancestries of people in South Weber include German, Irish, Dutch, and European.
+The greatest number of South Weber residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in South Weber include English, German, Dutch, Irish, and Scottish.

 The most common language spoken in South Weber is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Italian.